 They have been doing this for years, even before I moved here.
 I have the impression that sometimes in the 70’s or 80’s these particular salads and cakes came into fashion.
 And ever since the people have been cooking/baking them again and again.
 What I cannot understand is why other kind of salads or cakes never come into fashion.

 If I am asked to bring something, either cake or salad I always try to avoid asking too many questions.
 If I do, than I will for sure be told to bring a particular cake or salad.
 I don’t want that, so I don’t ask and I make whatever I feel like making.
 And it always tastes good and people like it even if they are a bit “uncomfortable” about it at first.
 This broccoli salad from 101 Cookbooks that I made last year for a neighbour’s moving-in grill party was a hit, I gave the recipe several different people and everybody had something to say about it.
 All positive.

-So here is the salad that I will bring to the party in August.
+So here is the Summer Pasta Salad Recipe with Tomatoes and Mozzarella I will bring to the party in August.
 No mayonnaise, no peas, no ham… Instead you get mozzarella, mushrooms, tomatoes and arugula.
 See how you like that, people! 🙂

 - 250 g/ 8.8 oz pasta (I used macaroni)